MXKhronos/LuauGDExtension/README.md

 ```

 ## Status
 In development, not ready for use.
-This is a proof of concept and mainly for enthusiasts.
+This is a proof of concept and for enthusiasts development.
+Contributions are welcome!